visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Import from QuickBooks
 1. **Download our migration extension** [link here](https://chromewebstore.google.com/detail/quickbooks-to-bookeepinga/bflpnjllhjikcgbnagkkmkclfkdlbfoi)
-2. **Login to QuickBooks Online** → Select your business.
+2. **Click on Extension icon in your brower, it will reddirect you to Login to QuickBooks Online**
-3. **Click "Import to Bookeeping.ai"** button.
+3. **Select your business to import**.
+Then Click "Import to Bookeeping.ai"** floating button appear on Quickbooks website through our Extension
+5. **Choose wheather to import all transactions or closing balances.
+We recommended import closing balances only to keep things simple.
+This way we will only import one summed up transaction for each of your asset, liabilitys as such.**
-4. **Wait for process completion** and follow on-screen guide.
+6. **Wait for process completion** and follow on-screen guide.
-5. **Watch tutorial video** for better guidance.
+7. **Watch tutorial video** for better guidance.
 [How to Migrate Data from QuickBooks](https://assets.bookeeping.ai/help/videos-v2/how-to-migrate-data-from-quickbooks.mp4)
-6. Very important to adjust/move the opening Balance entry specially if you migrated the same account which is also connected with Bookeeping.ai already.
+8. Important: If you import data from Quickbooks for 2025, then connect your bank accounts and select the import transactions data January 1st 2026.
+So you do not duplicated the transaction coming from QuickBooks and Your bank.
+Also do not add the opening Balance entry if you are conneting the same account which you imported from QuickBooks as those balances already recorded in your ledger,
-7. We will import Journal entries, Customers and Vendors, Categories for the past.
+9. We will import Journal entries, Customers and Vendors, Categories for the past.
 Rules are not created as our rules are AI Based.

 ## Import from CSV, MT940, CAMT Files